Non-locally modular regular types in classifiable theories: Abstract

 \section{Abstract}

-{ We introduce the notion of strong $p$-semi-regularity and show that if $p$ is a regular type which is not locally modular then any $p$-semi-regular type is strongly $p$-semi-regular.
-Moreover, for any such $p$-semi-regular type, ``domination implies isolation" which allows us to prove the following: Suppose that $T$ is countable, classifiable and $M$ is any model.
+{ We introduce the notion of strong $p$-semiregularity and show that in a classifiable theory, if $p$ is a regular type that is not locally modular then any $p$-semiregular type is strongly $p$-semiregular.
+Moreover, for any such $p$-semiregular type, ``domination implies isolation" which allows us to prove the following: Suppose that $T$ is countable, classifiable and $M$ is any model.
 If $p\in S(M)$ is regular but not locally modular and $b$ is any realization of $p$ then every model $N$ containing $M$ that is dominated by $b$ over $M$ is both constructible and minimal over $Mb$.}